pesricha/taipy-doc/docs/gallery/articles/inventory_forecasting/index.md

 After changing the parameters, the user can start the simulation by pressing the "Submit" button at the bottom right.

-The app will then show the inventory of all items, the recommended purchase orders, and the simulated inventory levels for each items in plots.
+The app will then show the inventory of all items, the recommended purchase orders, and the simulated inventory levels for each item in plots.

 ![Scenario Creation](images/visualization.png){width=90% : .tp-image-border }